 This game is really good for memorising, story telling and imagination.
 Players create silly stories abut 27 animals who take over the palace room by room.

 The fairy game is more complex than it first looks, and there is a bit of strategy involved for the team (players) to work collaboratively on.
 This is a good one for those children who need a bit of a cognitive challenge but also work on their social skills.

 Dinosaur Escape is a straight forward and quick cooperative game.
 The idea is to save the 3 dinosaurs before the volcano erupts.
 There is a little luck involved but also players need to remember where the key dinosaur chips are.
 We tend to modify the rules a little when we play, to make it a little more challenging.
 But it is a good one for the dinosaur-mad.

 Ant Colony is a cooperative game for the scientist and all those find ant colonies intriguing.
 Players need to get all the rooms in place with at least 2 clear pathways before the ant eater beats them to it.
 It doesn’t take long too play, so it is a beauty if you only have 10 minutes.
 It is helps develop visual planning skills.
 This is a really popular game amongst the children that come to tutoring at Starfish.

 I LOVE this game.
-It is one of our favourites.
+It is one of our all time favourites.
 It is more complicated than the ones mentioned above and it uses logic and deduction to try and work out which fox took the chicken.
 Think: junior version of Cluedo!

 You can’t go wrong with this cooperative game if your children are into the wildly successful Dog Man Book Series.
 Together, all the players must work together to save the city.
 Players need to use their shrink ray, invisible spray and chopper to stop the brontosaurus.